programminghistorian/jekyll/lessons/counting-frequencies-from-zotero-items.md

 ---
 title: Counting Frequencies from Zotero Items
+layout: default
+slug: counting-frequencies-from-zotero-items
+date: 2013-04-01
 authors:
 - Spencer Roberts
-date: 2013-04-01
 editors:
 - Fred Gibbs
-layout: default
+difficulty: 1
+activity: analyzing
+topics: [api]
+abstract: "This lesson will show you how to get information from Zotero HTML items, save the content from those items, and count the frequencies of words."
 prev: creating-new-items-in-zotero
-difficulty: 1
 ---

 Lesson Goals